mlevans0/altmetric-details-page-api-docs/source/data-endpoints-citations.rst

 Request
 =======

-.. function:: GET /(version)/citations/(timeframe)
+.. function:: GET /{version}/citations/{timeframe}

-  Returns a list of research outputs with activity in the provided timeframe.
+  Returns a list of research outputs with activity in the provided time frame.

   **Example request**: